adityathebe/adityathebe.com/content/Posts/systemd-resolved-dns-over-tls/index.md

 ---
-title: Setup DNS Over TLS with systemd-resolved
+title: Setup DNS Over TLS with systemd-resolved & Next DNS
 date: '2024-05-11'
 categories:
   - Networking
 slug: /systemd-resolved-dns-over-tls
 featuredImage: ./adguard-home.png
-description: Setup DNS over TLS wit systemd-resolved & network manager
+description: Setup DNS over TLS with systemd-resolved, NetworkManager and NextDNS
 ---

 I've been using Adguard home for a few years as my DNS resolver.